NanduWasTaken/nanduwastaken.github.io/README.md

 Welcome to my Github, I'm Nandu, a developer, self-taught beginner and passionate about IT.
-By the way, I'm mainly "specialized" in javascript and phython.
+By the way, I'm mainly "specialized" in javascript and python.

 ## ⭐ About Me: